 Jingan Young 楊靜安 is an award-winning playwright.
 She holds a BA (Hons) in English with Film Studies from King’s College London and a Master of Studies in Creative Writing from the University of Oxford.
-She is currently reading for a PhD in Film Studies at King’s College London.
-She is one amongst 14 mentees of the University Women in the Arts and was selected from a nationwide search of female arts students at university level.

 She was the first playwright commissioned and produced in the English language by the Hong Kong Arts Festival for FILTH (Failed in London, Try Hong Kong).
 The play text is available from Columbia University Press.
 Her training as a playwright includes The Royal Court Theatre’s Young Writers Programme (2011), The Hampstead Theatre’s Heat & Light Company (2011) and the Soho Theatre Writers Lab (2015 – 2016).

 In 2016, she was a member of the BBC Writersroom invitation only group London Voices.
 She was acknowledged for her screenwriting by the BBC and Idris Elba on the New Talent Hotlist 2017.
 She is currently part of the BAME Script Editing programme with BBC Writersroom.